Unparalleled Clinical Training

 Senior residents spend two weeks on the medicine consult service, performing inpatient consultations and pre-operative evaluations for the hospital’s many non-medicine services.
 Residents become the hospital’s medicine experts, guiding other physicians through the management of some of their most complicated patients.

 Senior residents spend two weeks as the ICU triage resident, responsible for evaluating all patients potentially requiring admission to the medical ICU or stepdown unit.
-In this capacity, residents see the hospital’s sickest patients, perform rapid evaluations, provide initial recommendations, and determine whether transfer to one of the hospital’s MICU beds is warranted.
+The ICU triage resident also responds to all rapid response pages and cardiac arrests.
+In this capacity, residents see the hospital’s sickest patients, provide initial recommendations, assist in stabilizing them, and determine whether transfer to one of the hospital’s ICU beds is warranted.